graphaware/reco4php/README.md

 }
 ```

-The `input` node is implicitly matched by the underlying query executor, so you don't have to write the query for matching the input node everytime.
-So basically it is doing for you `MATCH (input) WHERE id(input) = {idInput}`;
+The `discoveryMethod` method should return a `Statement` object containing the query for finding recommendations,

-The `query` method should return a string containing the query for finding recommendations, the `name` method should return a string describing the name of your engine (this is mostly for logging purposes).
+the `name` method should return a string describing the name of your engine (this is mostly for logging purposes).

 The query here has some logic, we don't want to return as candidates all the movies found, as in the initial dataset it would be 10k+, so imagine what it would be on a 100M dataset.
 So we are summing the score
 of the ratings and returning the most rated ones, limit the results to 500 potential recommendations.